 - spiritually: you’ll have to let go of your self and accept what is given by the flute.
 Playing the old traditional music is a spiritual act.

-4. It’s a very old tradition, which reaches people deeply.
+4. It is a very old tradition, which reaches people deeply.

 5. It will improve your concentration in your daily life.

 6. It will bring peace in your life.
-And you’ll be able to share this peace with the people around you by playing it for them.
+And you’ll be able to share this peace with the people around you by playing shakuhachi for them.

 A duet-version of the honkyoku “Azuma no kyoku”.
 Playing with myself is actually a very efficient way of practicing.
 Hope you enjoy.